awsdocs/aws-step-functions-developer-guide/doc_source/connect-ecs.md

 The `"Command.$": "$.commands"` line in `ContainerOverrides` passes the commands from the state input to the container\.

-For the previous example, if the input to the execution is the following\.
+For the previous example, each of the commands will be passed as a container override if the input to the execution is the following\.

 ```
 {